raspberrypilearning/fruit-salad/en/step_1.md

 ## Introduction
-In this project you'll create an app for family and friends to design their own fruit salad.
-Preparing food and creating art are great ways to relax - the Fruit salad app lets you make food art!
+In this project, you will create an app for family and friends to design their own fruit salad.
+Preparing food and creating art are great ways to relax — the Fruit salad app lets you make food art!

 ### What you will make

 --- no-print ---
-Click on the bowl to create stamps (copies) of the fruit you see in the top left.
+Click on the bowl to create stamps (copies) of the fruit that you see in the top left-hand corner.
 + Click on the fruit to choose a different fruit.
-+ Click on the size or rotation buttons to alter the fruit before stamping it.
++ Click on the size or rotation buttons to alter the fruit before you stamp it.
-+ You can't move or change the stamps after you add them so think carefully before laying out your fruit salad!
++ Think carefully before you lay out your fruit salad, because you can't move or change the stamps after you have added them!
-+ Click the green flag to clear the bowl and start again.
++ Click on the green flag to clear the bowl and start again.

 <div class="scratch-preview">
   <iframe src="https://scratch.mit.edu/projects/411575753/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>